Yes, there is consensus among scientists no matter what Skeptics claim.

 Another point that the AMS brought out is that those who disbelieve human-caused global warming base their belief on their political inclination and psychological reasons, not scientific knowledge:

 Political ideology.
 Decision making about how to mount an effective societal response to climate change in the United States has been complicated by increasing polarization over the issue, which has occurred largely along political lines.
 In the late 1990s, similar proportions of liberals and conservatives saw global warming as real; by 2008 (Dunlap and McCright 2008)—and continuing to the present (Leiserowitz et al. 2012)—large differences had emerged such that liberals were more likely to see it as real, and conservatives had become increasingly skeptical.
 This growing polarization appears not to be caused by differences in scientific understanding—indeed, most Americans know very little about the science of global warming (Leiserowitz et al. 2010)—but rather by differences in political ideology and deeper underlying values (Kahan et al. 2011).
 Many conservatives see the solutions proposed to mitigate global warming as being more harmful than global warming itself due to their effect on the economy (McCright and Dunlap 2011).
 Liberals, on the other hand, are more likely to accept the dominant scientific view, as they see the proposed responses to global warming as strengthening activities they value—namely, protection of the environment and regulation of industrial harm. – Page 1030

-The table below is the AMS survey showing climatologists in the left column.
-It includes Climatologists who publish papers.
-Those who were not publishers and climate experts had a lower chance of believing in human-caused global warming which would bring down the average percentage.
+The AMS survey below (Page 1034) shows climatologists in the left column.
+It also shows meteorologists (weathermen) in the center column.
+Those who were not publishers or climate experts had a lower chance of believing in human-caused global warming.

 It should be said that weathermen have no training in climatology and are thus predisposed to make their opinions based on politics and other personal reasons.